The RWD Meaning and working explained

 - As the driveline components are located at the rear end of the vehicle, the engine gets an ample space for mounting.
 Thus, also enhancing access to it.

 Disadvantages of rear wheel drive:

-- Generally, these vehicles have higher curb weight due to the use of heavy driveline components.
+- Generally, these vehicles have a higher curb weight due to the use of heavy driveline components.

-- Presence of transmission tunnel reduces the interior space of such vehicles.
+- Presence of the transmission tunnel reduces the interior space of such vehicles.

 - RWD vehicles may lose traction while traveling on slippery roads like snow-covered roads.

 The Indian market has only a few RWD cars.
 Here is the list of a few of them: